Menkeyshow/icg/README.md

 # interactive-computer-graphic

-Just a repo to save my icg class
+Just a repo to save our icg class

 https://dillinger.io/